The Bull Case

 The VT Gravis Funds ICVC is a UCITS scheme and an umbrella company for the purposes of the OEIC Regulations.
 Past performance is no guarantee of future performance.

-Gravis Advisory Limited (Registered Number: 09910124) is an Appointed Representative of Valu-Trac Investment Management Ltd, which is authorised and regulated by the Financial Conduct Authority.
-Gravis Advisory Limited’s principal place of business is: 24 Savile Row, London, W1S 2ES.
+Gravis Advisory Limited is authorised and regulated by the Financial Conduct Authority and its principal place of business is: 24 Savile Row, London, W1S 2ES.